-Prior to joining Hulman Motorsports, Frye was the vice president and general manager at Red Bull Racing’s NASCAR team (2008-2011), which produced two points wins, 10 pole positions and a Cup Chase position in 2009.
+Prior to joining Hulman & Co., Frye was the vice president and general manager for Red Bull Racing’s NASCAR team (2008-2011), which produced two points wins, 10 pole positions and a Cup Chase position in 2009.
 During his first year with the team, the Frye-led Red Bull Racing won the Showdown at Charlotte, launched its own in-house chassis program and earned its first pole at Michigan.
+Frye was named 2008 NASCAR Executive of the Year by ESPN and the Kansas City Star.
 A year later came two monumental achievements – a berth in the Chase and the team’s first victory when Brian Vickers drove the No. 83 car into the winner’s circle at Michigan International Speedway.

 In July 2000, Frye spearheaded an industry first, when MB2 purchased a second team (Tyler Jet Motorsports) and negotiated a sponsorship/ownership package with the Valvoline Company.
 Valvoline became the first consumer products company to double up as a primary sponsor and owner with a 50 percent share of the team.
 During his tenure with the team, Frye was instrumental in securing sponsorship deals with elite brands such as M&M Mars, U.S. Army, Waste Management and Chevrolet.

 Prior to his executive role on the NASCAR team side, Frye worked at Valvoline Racing and his extensive sales and marketing experience began with a variety of roles at Anheuser-Busch Inc.

 Frye, a native of Rock Island, Illinois, graduated with a marketing/education degree from the University of Missouri, where he played tight end and offensive tackle for four years for the Tigers football team.
 He and his wife, Danielle, have two daughters.